sarah-antillia/RGBMask-To-CategorizedMask-Conversion-Tool/README.md

 <hr>
 <br>
-For simplicity and demonstration purposes, we used a small sample segmentation dataset from the PanNuke Dataset.s<br>
+For simplicity and demonstration purposes, we used a small sample segmentation dataset from the PanNuke Dataset.<br>

 <b> PanNuke RGB Images</b>.<br>
 <img src="./asset/sample_images.png" width=1024 height="auto"><br>